Web3NL/motoko-book/src/internet-computer-programming-concepts/actors.md

 The second function `writeComment` is an *update* function that takes one argument and modifies the state variable.
 It could return some value, but in this case it returns `async ()`.

 The third function `deleteComment` is a *oneway* function that doesn't take any arguments and also modifies the state.
-But it can not return any value and always returns `()`.
+But it can not return any value and always returns `()` regardless of whether it successfully updated the state or not.

 ## Actor type
 Only public shared functions are part of the type of an actor.